Student Support Services

 CCD's VA Certifying Official provides information about veterans' benefits and certifies enrollment throughout the veteran’s attendance at the college.
 It is the veteran's responsibility to notify CCD's VA Certifying Official of any registration updates.

 Veterans who are eligible for educational benefits may apply for advanced payment with CCD's VA Certifying Official.
 The last day to apply for advanced payment is 30 days prior to the first day of classes.
 Although students may apply for advanced payment, the VA may not issue funds prior to the first day of class.
-Students must pay their tuition in full or set up a payment plan by the deadline posted in the Admissions and Registration Guide.
+Students must pay their tuition in full or set up a payment plan by the deadline posted at CCD.edu/Academic-Calendar.

 Students must provide all of the following documents to CCD's VA Certifying Official before CCD will begin the VA Certifying Process: